This article is part of the series

 The best place to start is by examining your jealous thoughts directly.

 Where are you uncomfortable?
-Where is your jealousy telling you that you’re weak?
+Where is your jealousy telling you that you’re weak and vulnerable in your relationship?

 Go towards that and conquer it.